samali0996/perserve-message-ordering/README.md

 - A consumer can listen to multiple partitions and ensure order integrity.
 This will allow the system to continue to function if
     1. A consumer dies and a living one has to take it's place
     1. Can run the entire system sequentially (1 consumer) or concurrently (multiple consumers) without needing to modify partitions
-- consumers can run concurrently without fear of overwriting messages
+- consumers can process requests in a partition in a concurrent fashion without fear of overwriting messages

 ### Database
 ![db_design](/db_design.png)